Michael Stone (criminal): Claim of innocence

 Stone continues to argue that his conviction is a miscarriage of justice on the grounds that the evidence against him came from another prisoner, who was described as a "career criminal" who the Crown acknowledged "would lie when it suited him".
 Stone's sister, who originally thought Stone could indeed be guilty of the crime, said in 1998 that she had changed her mind and been persuaded that her brother was not guilty.
 However, she said that she suspected her brother had killed before.

 In 2010, the Criminal Cases Review Commission (CCRC) announced that it would not refer the case back to the Court of Appeal because it had found no new evidence to justify making a referral.
 As part of its investigations, the CCRC had carried out a number of forensic tests on the materials found at the crime scene at the request of Stone's legal team.

 Subsequently, Stone's legal team applied in 2011 for a judicial review, seeking court orders which would force the CCRC to reconsider their decision.
 As part of this, Stone's team cited the dismissal of the testimony of a new witness, prisoner Alan King, who had come forward to say that the prisoner Stone allegedly confessed to was lying.
 The Court of Appeal found that the CCRC was entitled not to find the new witness's evidence credible based on the length of time it had taken the witness to come forward.

 Stone's legal team had asked the CCRC to re-examine a 1 m long boot lace which had been used in the attacks and had been dropped at the scene of the crime by the murderer.
-With the advance of DNA testing, Stone's team requested that the lace be examined using more modern forensic techniques to see if the attackers DNA could now be found on it.
+With the advance of DNA testing, Stone's team requested that the lace be examined using more modern forensic techniques to see if the attacker's DNA could now be found on it.
 However, the police said the lace could not be located.